lsst-sitcom/sitcomtn-148/sections/finalCharacterization.rst

 Background
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+For final characterization, we compared the initial Cerro Pachon runs to our final acquistions with the camera operating parameters described in `the final operating parameters section <https://sitcomtn-148.lsst.io/v/main/index.html#run-7-final-operating-parameters>`__.

 Initial characterization studies performed on LSSTCam were used two primary acquisition sequences.

 * B protocols: this acquisition sequence consists of the minimal set of camera acquisitions, including